 Tokyo is a city of superlatives.
 It’s one of the biggest metropolitan areas on earth and indisputably one of the coolest places in the world.
-From Pokémon cafes to ancient temples, to Michelin star restaurants, there’s something here for every type of traveller.
+From Pokémon cafes to ancient temples, to Michelin star restaurants and convenience stores, there’s something here for every type of traveller.
 It’s impossible to be bored in the Japanese capital!

 But where do you stay in such a huge city?
 Well, it is quite expensive, so if you don’t fancy a hotel, an Airbnb in Tokyo is a good option.
-And there’s a whole lot of choice too.
-Get right in among the bright lights of Shinjuku and Shibuya, or stay in a traditional home with a Japanese family.
+There’s a whole lot of choice too.
+Get right in among the bright lights of Shinjuku and Shibuya, or stay in a private room in a traditional home with a Japanese family.
 All of these are possible when searching for rentals in Tokyo!

 To help you out, we’ve looked through the best Airbnbs in Tokyo and come up with an extensive list.
 We’ve found things that suit different budgets, travel styles, and tastes.
 Hopefully, you’ll find something that is one of the highlights of your stay in Tokyo!